 Have you ever felt like you were wearing a cloak of invisibility online, browsing without leaving a trace?
-That's the allure of Incognito mode, a feature designed to provide a private browsing experience.
+Still, that's the allure of Incognito mode, a feature designed to provide a private browsing experience.
 But what happens when you want to step out of the shadows, so to speak?
 Maybe you accidentally activated it, or perhaps you're done with your private session and want to return to normal browsing.
 Getting your phone out of Incognito mode is simpler than you might think.

 Main Subheading